+'''

 SYML[IST] [pattern] [symname] [option]

+'''

-The symbol names that are to be listed.
+pattern The symbol names that are to be listed.
 This parameter can be specified with wildcards or with a full regular expression.
 Refer to appendix A for additional information about pattern matching and regular expressions.

-\mathbf{Q} Matches any character(s).

-pib@ Matches all names that start with "pib". log2##4 Matches "log2004", "log2754", and so on.

-The following regular expressions are equivalent to the patterns with wildcards that are listed above:

-By default, all symbols are listed.

-SYML[IST]

-symname The symbolic name under which the symbolic data type file is referenced.
-If the parameter is not given, the symfile last accessed is used.

-option A keyword to further specify the operation:

-CONST Display the constant names that match the

-given pattern.
-If the constant is a simple type,

-display its value.

-TYPES Display the type names that match the given
+The following wildcards are supported: @ Matches any character(s). ?
+Matches any alphabetic character.
+Matches any numeric character.
+The following a are valid name pattern specifications: @ Matches everything; all names. pib@ Matches all names that start with "pib". log2##4 Matches "log2004", "log2754", and so on.
+The following regular expressions are equivalent to the patterns with wildcards that are listed above: '.' 'pib.' 'log2[0-9 ][0-9]4' By default, all symbols are listed. symname The symbolic name under which the symbolic data type file is referenced.
+If the parameter is not given, the symfile last accessed is used. option A keyword to fu urther specify the operation: CONST Display the constant names that match the given pattern.
+If the constant is a simple type, display its value.
+TYPES Display the type names that match the given pattern.

-pattern.
+ALL

-ALL Display both type and constant names
+Display both type and constant names (default).

-(default).